nationalarchives/tdr-dev-documentation/technology-considerations/s3-user-access-to-objects.md

 There is additional detail on the authentication flow for both approaches available here: https://docs.aws.amazon.com/cognito/latest/developerguide/authentication-flow.html

-For the spike examples of using both methods have been used.
+For the spike examples of using both methods were used.
 This was because the custom method was quicker to set up initially to help prove the IAM policy would restrict access to a user’s AWS S3 objects.

 ###Practical Example

+Outline of steps:
+1. Create AWS S3 bucket
+2. Set up Keycloak as an OpenId authentication provider in AWS IAM
+3. Set up AWS Cognito Identity pool using Keycloak as an authentication provider
+4. Create IAM policy restricting access to S3 objects prefixed with an AWS Cognito identity id
+5. Associate the IAM policy with the authenticated IAM role associated with the AWS Cognito Identity pool

 ####AWS Setup (Sandbox Account)

-In the AWS Sandbox account two AWS Cognito identity pools were setup to use Keycloak as a custom and OpenId authentication provider:
+In the AWS Sandbox account two AWS Cognito identity pools created to use Keycloak as a custom and OpenId authentication provider:
 * *Custom*: tkTest (https://eu-west-2.console.aws.amazon.com/cognito/pool/?region=eu-west-2&id=eu-west-2:f2d20d5e-ffcb-4446-b70a-579c762898ec)
 * *OpenId*: tkTestOIDC (https://eu-west-2.console.aws.amazon.com/cognito/pool/?region=eu-west-2&id=eu-west-2:50b460d2-7651-48a3-aba1-59fb5863c578)

-An AWS IAM policy was created to restrict access to objects in an AWS S3 bucket (tktest-upload) based on the user’s associated identity from the respective AWS Cognito Identity pool: tkTestS3LimitAccessCognito
+An AWS IAM policy created to restrict access to objects in an AWS S3 bucket based on the user’s associated identity from the respective AWS Cognito Identity pool: tkTestS3LimitAccessCognito

-The policy was attached to the IAM roles associated with the identity pools authenticated identities:
+The policy was attached to the IAM roles associated with the identity pools authenticated identities.
-* Cognito_tkTestAuth_Role
-* Cognito_tkTestOIDCAuth_Role

 To enable the AWS IAM policy to work the following S3 object prefix structure was implemented: `{Cognito Identity Id value}/sub prefixes …`

 The following TDR Transfer Frontend branch uses two functions in the `SeriesDetailsController.scala` to demonstrate the restricted access in practice: https://github.com/nationalarchives/tdr-transfer-frontend/tree/cognitoDeveloperAuthProvider

-Both functions add an object to the S3 bucket and list the objects with a prefix matching their Cognito Identity Id value.
+Both functions add an object to the S3 bucket and list the objects with a prefix matching their AWS Cognito Identity Id value.

 To run the branch the following environment variables need to be set:
 * AUTH_URL={auth url for the intg environment}